Large-Scale Gradient-Free Deep Learning with Recursive Local Representation Alignment: Recursive Local Representation Alignment

 \subsection{The Problem \& Notation}

-While our algorithm could be applied to any type of neural architecture (including recurrent ones), in this paper, we will focus on ones that attempt to learn a nonlinear mapping $f_\Theta$ from inputs $\mathbf{x}$ to outputs $\mathbf{y}$ (in the case of auto-association $\mathbf{y} = \mathbf{x}$).
-The input $\mathbf{x}$ is of dimensionality $\mathbf{x} \in \mathcal{R}^{I}$ in the case of simple patterns (as in grey-scale images or text document vectors), where $I$ is the number of features/observed variables (such as the total number of pixels that compose an image grid or number of unique symbols in a text corpus).\footnote{Vectors and matrices are assumed to be in column-major form.} In the case of color images, note that $\mathbf{x} \in \mathcal{R}^{I \times C}$, where the dimension $C$ is the number of input channels, e.g., red/blue/green channels.
-On the other hand, $\mathbf{y} \in \mathcal{R}^{Y}$ (a one-hot encoding of any class $y \in Y$), where $Y$ is the total number of distinct classes/categories in a dataset.
+While our algorithm could be applied to any type of neural architecture (including recurrent ones), in this paper, we will focus on ones that attempt to learn a nonlinear mapping $f_\Theta$ from inputs $\mathbf{x}$ to outputs $\mathbf{y}$.
+As usual, each input example can be modeled as a matrix $\mathbf{x} \in \mathcal{R}^{I \times C}$ (e.g., for images with $I$ pixels and $C$ channels) or vector $\mathbf{x} \in \mathcal{R}^{I}$ (e.g., for grey-scale images with $I$ pixels or text document vectors with $I$ distinct tokens),\footnote{Vectors and matrices are assumed to be in column-major form.} or even as tensors.
+On the other hand, the target $\mathbf{y} \in \mathcal{R}^{Y}$ can be modeled as a one-hot encoding, where $Y$ is the number of distinct classes/categories in a dataset.